Magic and the Modern Girl

 “Come on, Jane.
 The class will focus on inner balance.
 Peace.
 All the tools you need to live in harmony with your fellow man.”

 “My fellow man is moving out.”
-I gestured toward the basement and Neko’s soon-to-be-former lair.
+I gestured toward the basement and Neko’s former lair.
 “I won’t be living with anyone.
 In harmony or otherwise.”

 “Rock, paper, scissors,” Melissa said.

 Melissa and I had cast rock, paper, scissors over disputed matters for years, ever since we were little girls.
 I’m pretty sure I won half the time, but it seemed like she always got the upper hand when it mattered.
 Not that there was any way to cheat.
 Unless… No, if there’d been a way to harness my witchy powers to win at the childish game, I would have figured that out long ago.

 “Am I going to have to Friendship Test this?”